proc7ts/supply/README.md

 Registers a target of the supply.

-Once this supply is cut off, the `target` will be informed on that, unless it become unavailable at that time.
+Once this supply is cut off, the `target` will be informed on that, unless it is unavailable already.

-The target `become` unavailable once its `isOff` flag set to true.
+The `target` becomes unavailable once its `isOff` flag set to true.

 Supply targets may be used as a passive alternative to `removeEventListener` approach.
 While the latter can be used to remove the listener in order to stop receiving events, the supply target may set itself unavailable, so that the